evanshort73/timecontext/README.md

 `Keys.SendInput` and `noop` are currently the only supported timeout hooks.

 `TimeContext.Restart("some_name", 15, "Keys.SendInput({esc})")` extends the `"some_name"` context for 15 seconds and returns `True`, but only if the context is currently set.
 Any existing timeout hook will no longer run and escape will be pressed instead after 15 seconds.
-If the `"some_name"` context is not currently set, `TimeContext.Restart` does nothing and returns False.
+If the `"some_name"` context is not currently set, `TimeContext.Restart` does nothing and returns `False`.

 `TimeContext.Restart("some_name")` extends the `"some_name"` context, keeping the original duration and timeout hook.
 Does nothing and returns `False` if the context is not set.